Systems Architecture for Quantum Random Access Memory: Proposed QRAM architecture

 \subsubsection{Key Optimization 2: Lazy Data Swapping}

-Another optimization technique that we have utilized is lazy data swapping.
-As shown in the data-retrieval stage in Figure \ref{fig:circuits}, classical data is loaded and unloaded sequentially for each segment of classical memory.
-It is worth noting that if the subsequent classical data is the same as the previous one, then unloading and reloading data qubit are no longer necessary.
+As shown in the data-retrieval stage in Figure \ref{fig:circuits}b, classical data is loaded and unloaded sequentially for each segment of classical memory.
+We observed that if the subsequent classical data corresponding to the memory address on the next page is equal to the previous one, unloading and reloading data qubits are redundant and unnecessary.
 Instead, by computing $x_i'=x_i\bigoplus x_{i+2^m}$, it is necessary to load the next classical data $x_i$ only when $x_i'=1$.
 At the final data-retrieving stage, an alternative classical data unloading is accepted, with a classical value as $c_i=\bigoplus_{i\in \{0,1,\dots,k\}} x_i$.
-This technique provides \texttt{SWAP} gate savings of $O(2^{n-1})$ in average cases, since the subsequent classical data can be the same as the original data with a probability of $p=0.5$, assuming a uniform distribution for the classical data $x_i$.
+Adopting this technique, named lazy data swapping, provides \texttt{SWAP} gate savings of $O(2^{n-1})$ in average cases, since the subsequent classical data can be the same as the original data with a probability of $p=0.5$, assuming a uniform distribution for the classical data $x_i$.